thedropbears/git-tutorial/README.md

 We do our stuff.
 Edit the file called 'names.txt' and add your name.
-Also create a subdirectory with your name and put something in it.

 We need to save our work.
 We call this 'committing'.
 Each commit is a change that we've made.
 Don't bunch different changes together - each commit should refer to only one self-contained change.